kzinmr/next-auth-sample/README.md

 ### 4. Start the application

-To run your site locally with SSH, use:
+To run your site locally, use:

 ```
 npm run dev-ssl